Supply Lists for Ms. Lisa’s classes

 (McDougal Littell’s Pre-Algebra by Larson, Boswell, Kanold, and Stiff.
 2008)

-PA Notetaking Guide that accompanies our textbook: McDougal Littell Pre-Algebra: Notetaking Guide Paperback – Student Edition, January 1, 2005 USBN 0618256571 (Price is usually between $10-15.) by Ron Larson
+PA Notetaking Guide that accompanies our textbook: McDougal Littell Pre-Algebra: Notetaking Guide Paperback – Student Edition, January 1, 2005 by Ron Larson.
+ISBN 0618256571 Price is usually between $10-15

 Basic Math Supplies to bring each week